MicrosoftDocs/visualstudio-docs/docs/msbuild/msbuild-server.md

 ## Determine the current status of the build server

 You can view process status on the machine and look for MSBuild server processes.
-MSBuild server processes are launched with `dotnet.exe` and show a path to MSBuild.dll and the command option `/nodemode:8`, where `8` indicates MSBuild Server ( `/nodemode:1` indicates the normal MSBuild executable).
+MSBuild server processes are launched with `dotnet.exe` and show a path to MSBuild.dll and the command option `/nodemode:8`, where `8` indicates MSBuild Server ( `/nodemode:1` indicates the normal MSBuild worker nodes).

 ## See also